kadirpekel/seal/README.md

 )
 ```

-Simply compile your seal code to convert it to a valid TEAL language.
+Simply compile your SEAL code to convert it to a valid TEAL language.

 ```bash
 % seal compile demo.seal > demo.teal